James Spencer-Churchill, 12th Duke of Marlborough

-Charles James Spencer-Churchill, 12th Duke of Marlborough (born 24 November 1955), styled Earl of Sunderland until March 1972 and Marquess of Blandford until October 2014, and often known as Jamie Blandford or Jamie Marlborough, is an English peer and the current Duke of Marlborough.
+Charles James Spencer-Churchill, 12th Duke of Marlborough (born 24 November 1955), styled Earl of Sunderland until March 1972 and Marquess of Blandford until October 2014, and often known as Jamie Blandford or Jamie Marlborough, is a British peer and the current Duke of Marlborough.

 He is the eldest surviving son of the 11th Duke of Marlborough and his first wife, Susan Mary Hornby.
-As a member of the Spencer family, he is a distant relative of the war-time Conservative Prime Minister Sir Winston Churchill and of Diana, Princess of Wales, born Lady Diana Spencer.
-He is also a stepbrother of the late Christina Onassis, who was the stepdaughter of Jacqueline Kennedy Onassis, who was once married to U.S. President John F. Kennedy, by the second marriage of his father with Athina Livanos.
+As a member of the Spencer family, he is a relative of the war-time Conservative Prime Minister Sir Winston Churchill (his first cousin, three times removed) and of Diana, Princess of Wales.
 He is also a descendant of the prominent American Vanderbilt family through his great-grandmother Consuelo Vanderbilt.

-Biography
+Life

+Born in Oxford, Marlborough was educated at Harrow and the Royal Agricultural College.

+As Marquess of Blandford, he led a playboy life.
+Tatler reported that in the 1990s, the Happy Mondays lead singer Shaun Ryder remarked "If I was born into dough, I'd have done nothing forever.
+Like Jamie Blandford.
+He's fuckin' cool.
+I'd definitely produce his record."

-Born in Oxford, he was educated at Harrow School and the Royal Agricultural College.
-In a bid to safeguard the Blenheim Palace estate from the then Marquess's excessive behaviour, his father won a court battle in 1994 to ensure he never won control of the family seat, but their relationship may have improved later.
+In a bid to safeguard the Blenheim Palace estate from the then Marquess's excessive behaviour, his father won a court battle in 1994 to ensure his son never won control of the family seat, but their relationship may have improved later.

 In 1995, he spent a month in prison for forging prescriptions.
 In September 2007, he was sentenced to six months in jail on two counts of dangerous driving and one of criminal damage following a "road rage" attack on another motorist's car.
 At the same time, he was banned from driving for three and a half years.
 In 2013, he was accused by a Sikh cab driver of abusing the driver with racist language.

-In 2021, having ascended to the dukedom of Marlborough, he successfully stood for election to Woodstock Town Council.

-Inheritance

 On the death of his father in 2014, the Oxford Mail noted the new duke's "well-publicised drug addiction" and reported that a spokesman for Blenheim Palace had said "the Palace will remain under the control of trustees", but that the 12th Duke could himself become one of the trustees.
 The Daily Telegraph reported that "The responsibility of maintaining one of Britain's grandest country houses for future generations now passes to 58-year-old Jamie Blandford, as he is commonly known, following a remarkable turnaround in his relationship with his late father, who once described him as the 'black sheep' of his family."

+In 2021, seven years after having succeeded to the Dukedom of Marlborough, he successfully stood for election to Woodstock Town Council.

+In 2022, Spencer-Churchill was taken to court by Porsche Financial Services for "refusing or failing to pay the outstanding £64,472.70 balance on the Cayenne E-hybrid Turbo S model he bought in July 2018."

+During the 2024 UK general election, the Duke supported the Reform UK party.